 They can consist of any number of credits.

 They can be taken for a grade, credit/no credit, pass/fail, or satisfactory/unsatisfactory, but students must achieve a “credit”, “pass”, “satisfactory” or numeric grade of at least 0.7 (D).

 The Council of Academic Programs in Communication Sciences and Disorders website provides a list of courses that satisfy these ASHA undergraduate coursework requirements.
 All applicants should take the time to identify whether they have courses that meet these requirements in advance of applying to graduate school.
 In lieu of specific courses, these requirements may also be satisfied by Advanced Placement credit or International Baccalaureate credit.
 However, students must have transcript record of these credits.
 CLEP or DSST examinations for credit are NOT accepted for these requirements.
 Applicants presenting prerequisite speech and hearing sciences coursework completed more than ten years prior to application to our graduate program may be asked to provide evidence of currency in various subject areas.
 Phone or in-person interviews may be required.

 Graduates of the Doctor of Audiology program must also complete undergraduate, coursework that covers the following foundational areas in order to be eligible for ASHA certification:

 Language and speech disorders across the life span

 At the University of Washington, any of the following speech and language courses satisfy this ASHA requirement:

 SPHSC 425: Hearing, Speech, Language and the Brain

 We also encourage those without a background in Speech and Hearing to consider taking “SPHSC 371: Hearing Disorders” in our department as a non-matriculated student, prior to beginning the AuD program.
-The course is offered during the Summer quarter.
+The course is also offered during the Summer quarter.
 It is not a requirement, but an option for those looking to familiarize themselves with audiologic concepts and terminology prior to graduate study.